ambiso/ambiso.github.io/content/2023-02-28-bitwarden-pin/index.md

 I also don't know if any of this applies to the Windows or MacOS clients, you may test it for yourself.

-Also don't freak out about this too much, Bitwarden is (as far as I can tell) a good password manager, and you should definitely continue to use it; I just wish they'd warn about the risks of using the PIN feature more clearly.
+Also don't freak out about this too much.
+As far as I can tell <b>Bitwarden is a good password manager</b>, and you should definitely continue to use it.
+(Though maybe reconsider whether you want to use the PIN feature if you have it enabled as in the configuration below. (e.g. ensure you have full-disk encryption)) I just wish they'd warn about the risks of using the PIN feature more clearly.
 </div>

 <div style="margin: 0 1% 0 1%; border-radius: 10px; border-bottom-left-radius: 0; border-bottom-right-radius: 0; background-color: #3f3f3f; color: white; padding: 0.5em 0.5em 0.25em; font-weight: bold;">Abstract</div>